Fault and Liability for Car Accidents

 In its purest form, "fault" for causing an accident is either created by law or defined by common law.
 Common law recognizes four basic levels of fault:

 Negligence generally means careless or inadvertent conduct that results in harm or damage, which is quite common in automobile accidents.
 One can be negligent by failing to do something, such as not yielding the right-of-way to avoid an accident, as well as by actively doing something (such as running a red light).

 Reckless or wanton conduct refers to a willful disregard for the safety and welfare of others.
 Strict liability may be imposed, even in the absence of fault, for accidents involving certain defective products or extra hazardous activities (such as the transporting of explosive chemicals).

 Under common law, individuals who have caused a car accident have committed a "tort," a private wrong against another (but not rising to the level of an intentional tort or crime).
 Those who have committed torts are referred to as "tortfeasors" under the law.
 Many automobile insurance policies use the word "tortfeasor" to refer to people who are at least partly at fault for an accident.

 There's rarely a question of fault when a motorist has engaged in intentional or reckless misconduct, such as drunk driving.
-But when it comes to general negligence, as in fender-benders or other routine accidents, establishing fault becomes more complex.
+But when it comes to general negligence, establishing fault becomes more complex.
 More than one motorist may be found at least partially responsible.
-When this is the case (and there are multiple tortfeasors involved), state law dictates who must pay for damage to property and injuries to the involved parties.
+When this is the case, state law dictates who must pay for damage to property and injuries to the involved parties.